jia-xinyu/jia-xinyu.github.io/_projects/9_project.md

     Bimanual collaborative robot.
 </div>

-We validate the control algorithm in **CoppeliaSim** simulation and on real hardware.
+We validate the control algorithm in **CoppeliaSim** and on real hardware.
 More demo videos are in preparation.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">